-Let the players wear a white shirt.
+Let the players wear a white shirts.
 You can ask them to bring their own or you can provide them as these will be discarded after the game.
 Divide the kids into 2 groups.
 Hand a water gun filled with colored water inside.
 Team A can have green water while team B can use red.
 The players will need to target the chest area.
 Whoever gets a stain on the chest loses the game.
 The remaining player will represent the winning team.

 25. Egg Toss

-Let the kids choose their partner.
+Let the kids choose their partners.
 Hand each pair with a raw egg.
 They need to toss the egg to their partner.
 Whoever fails to catch it will lose.
 Whenever they have successfully caught their egg, they need to step backward, away from their partner.

 26. Egg Roulette